maphew/mhwcode/gis/gdal_extras/Readme.txt

 A small collection of things I like to have or change in my FWTools or GDAL environment on Windows.
 Basic use guide:

+1. Unpack gdal_extras.zip somehwere
-1. Install latest version of FWTools
+2. Install latest version of FWTools
-2. Open 'FWTools Shell' and run c:\path\to\gdal_extras\gdal-extras-install.bat
+3. Open 'FWTools Shell' and run c:\path\to\gdal_extras\gdal-extras-install.bat

 And that's it!

+Other than the ease of adding these improvements to new installs, the utility I like the best is gdal-help, because I’m forever forgetting how to spell the commands.

+---
-Optionally, create an NTFS Junction of c:\local\fwtools to c:\program files\fwtools2.0.4 so you can work with a path without spaces and still accept the defaults
+Optionally, create an NTFS Junction of c:\local\fwtools to c:\program files\fwtools2.0.4 so you can work with a path without spaces and still accept the installation defaults.
 	http://www.microsoft.com/technet/sysinternals/FileAndDisk/Junction.mspx
 	http://sourceforge.net/projects/ntfslinkext